Architecture

 Lockfile Discovery

 When the TUI starts, it checks ~/.local/share/muxd/server.lock for an existing daemon.
 If found and healthy (PID alive + HTTP health check passes), it connects.
-Otherwise it starts an embedded server.
+Otherwise it prints an error asking the user to start muxd-daemon.

 SSE Event Flow